diogotcorreia/master-thesis/docs/content/ch03-method.typ

 These three design ideas were tested against the aforementioned benchmarks, and the results are presented in @results:tweaks.

-=== Vulnerability Prevalence
+=== Vulnerability Prevalence <method:vuln-prevalence>

-As a means to determine the prevalence of class pollution, as outlined by @rq-widespread[], an empirical study is performed where the designed tool is tested against a dataset of Python libraries and applications.
+As a means to determine the prevalence of class pollution, the primary concern of @rq-widespread[], this project's work includes an empirical study, where the designed tool is tested against a dataset of Python libraries and applications.
-In this study, the tool will analyse each project individually to determine if it has any code that is vulnerable to class pollution.
+Concretely, the developed tool is used to analyse each project individually and determine if it has any code that could be vulnerable to class pollution.
-Then, to determine the precision of the designed tool, each of the reported hits is then manually tagged as either vulnerable or not vulnerable (i.e., a false positive).
-Additionally, the reasons for each verdict were also stored alongside it, as a means to help future work.
+Afterwards, to determine the precision of the designed tool, each of the reported hits is manually tagged as either vulnerable (i.e., a true positive) or not vulnerable (i.e., a false positive) and stored together with the concrete reasons for why it was tagged that way (as a means to help future work).

-Furthermore, a case study is conducted, where one of the packages deemed vulnerable is investigated in more detail.
+Moreover, in order to better understand class pollution in a real-world scenario, one package in particular is selected from those deemed vulnerable, so that it can be investigated in more detail in a case study.
-Here, the causes for detection will be highlighted, and, if applicable, a proof of concept exploit will be created to demonstrate the impact of the vulnerability.
+Here, the package is explored in detail, the causes for detection are laid out, and a proof-of-concept exploit is presented to demonstrate and assess the impact of the vulnerability.

-Finally, the results from the empirical study, and the case study to a lesser extent, are used to inductively infer the prevalence over the entire universe of Python applications.
+Finally, the results obtained from the empirical study (and, to some extent, the case study), can be used to inductively infer the prevalence of class pollution over the entire universe of Python applications.

 == Data Collection <method:data-collection>

-In order to answer @rq-widespread[], there was a need to obtain a set of Python applications to analyse for class pollution.
+As described in @method:vuln-prevalence, in the course of answering @rq-widespread[], it became necessary to select a set of Python applications to analyse for potential susceptibility to class pollution.
-This section describes how the list of projects was obtained and how that ensures the external validity of the experiments.
+The present section describes how this list of projects was obtained, and why the selection procedure ensures the external validity of the experiments.

+Automated data collection was an important part of this process: multiple Python scripts were created to facilitate the various steps described in this section.
 Instructions on how to run the scripts to obtain the dataset as described below can be found in the `data` directory of the accompanying repository and in @usage.